 A framework organisation forwards in some cases Sida's contribution to a Swedish organisation, usually a member organisation.
-They, in turn, sign contracts and carry out development work with local partners in developing countries.
-In other cases a framework organisation forwards Sida’s contribution directly to local partners in developing countries.
+They, in turn, sign contracts and carry out development work with local partners in partner countries.
+In other cases a framework organisation forwards Sida’s contribution directly to local partners in partner countries.
 About 500 Swedish NGOs and other groups are involved in development cooperation programmes in more than 100 countries together with more than 2,000 organisations and associations (2010).
 Organisations in cooperation countries can apply for Sida-funded assistance directly through the Swedish framework organisations.

 Since the funding is a public contribution to the organisations' own activities, the framework organisations should finance part of the costs from their own resources.
 Their own contribution should be seen as an expression of the organisation's priorities and ability to mobilise a commitment to its development cooperation.
 The minimum level of own contribution is set by the government and is currently at 10 per cent.

 The funding can also be used to support the international process to strengthen the civil society and increase aid effectiveness by providing limited funding to international CSOs.
-Examples of organizations receiving such support are Civil Society Voices for Better Aid, Open Forum for CSO Development Effectiveness and International Center for Not-for-Profit Law.
+Examples of organisations receiving such support are Civil Society Voices for Better Aid, Open Forum for CSO Development Effectiveness and International Center for Not-for-Profit Law.

-See a list of Sida’s frame organisations and how to seek assistance from them.
+See a list of Sida’s framework organisations and how to seek support from them.

-Learn more about different projects from the Sida CSO-database.
-The database contains information on the activities of Swedish civil society organizations and their partners engaged in developing countries with support from Sida.
+Learn more about different projects from the Sida CSO database.
+The database contains information on the activities of Swedish civil society organisations and their partners engaged in partner countries with support from Sida.